paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 - Without quantifying our behavior, we typically underestimate or overestimate it.
 - Examples: Food tracker, sleep journal, step counter, budgeting app

+### First Things First

+Start by working on habits that have the biggest impact on your life.
+Focus on these areas first:

+1. Sleep
+2. Exercise
+3. Eat and Drink right
+4. Unclutter

 ## Author's "Secrets of Adulthood"

 - Don't let the perfect be the enemy of the good